-Despite, 'change' is a permanent constant about life, not always development!
+Despite this, 'change' is a permanent constant in life, not always development!
 Development implies the notion of improvement as a lifelong process across the life cycles towards an ideal and self-enrichment, accounting consequently for personal growth in which descriptions such as self-actualization (Maslow, 1943, 1970), the concept of the fully-functioning person (Rogers, 2004) or the mature personality from Allport (1961).
 Here, at believe-IN, we address the fully functioning person in their full potential walking towards a mature personality!

 Life Changes and Transitions in adulthood!